pds-data-dictionaries/ldd-speclib/README.md

-# {LDD Name} Local Data Dictionary (LDD)
+# Spectral Library Local Data Dictionary (LDD)

-The {LDD Name} dictionary contains classes that describe a fictitious mission.
+The Spectral Library dictionary contains classes that describe a fictitious mission.
 It can be used as a starting point for creating a new local data dictionary (LDD).
 After cloning the files, do the following:

 # Documentation